MatiasGrob/MatiasGrob/README.md

 Hi there! 👋 Welcome to my GitHub repository.
 Here you'll find a collection of my projects that showcase my skills and interests.
 Below are some highlights:

-## Mid-Project: Financial Analysis of 2022
+## Mid-Bootcamp Project: Financial Analysis of 2022

 - Explored the relationship between the three largest stock markets in the US and selected international markets with different key assets, including currencies, rates, commodities, and more.
 - Gathered financial data from Yahoo Finance using web scraping and API techniques.